 Achilles Tendonitis: Symptoms & Treatment

-What is Achilles Tendonitis?
+What is Achilles tendonitis?

 Achilles tendonitis is an overuse injury to the Achilles tendon.
 The Achilles tendon connects the heel bone to the calf and upper leg.
-It is the largest and strongest tendon in the entire human body, and used to propel the body forward.
+It is the largest and strongest tendon in the entire human body, and is used to propel the body forward.
 Because this part of the leg has a poor blood supply, it is susceptible to injury and unable to heal or repair itself.

 There are two types of Achilles tendonitis: